The Cauchy problems for the 2D compressible Euler equations and ideal MHD system are ill-posed in $H^\frac{7}{4}(\mathbb{R}^2)$: Constructions of initial data

-By far we have constructed the $H^\frac{3}{4}$ initial data for the decomposed system.
+From \eqref{Hs}, one can observe that $s=\frac34$ is the threshold regularity.
+To establish ill-posedness in $H^{s+1}$, we carefully analyze the relationship of the parameters $\theta,\alpha, \delta$.
+As will be discussed in Section \ref{ill}, we choose $\theta\sim|\ln\eta|^{2\delta-\alpha}\ll 1$, and impose the following conditions for the parameters

+With this construction, for $s<\frac34$, we have that $\|w_1^{(\eta)}\|_{\dot{H}^{s}(\mathbb{R}^2)}\to 0$ as $\eta\to 0$.
 Based on this, we now go back to the original system \eqref{eq} by reversing the process of wave decomposition.
 By the formula of decomposition of waves \eqref{phix}, we have